Current and past projects:

 CURRENT: How to Reach Your Potential

-The How to Reach Your Potential project is developing a holistic personal development framework based on lessons, stories, and data collected from high performers in a broad range of industries and from around the world.
+The How to Reach Your Potential initiative is developing a holistic personal development framework based on insights gathered from a broad range of environments around the world.

 PAST: Woodlawn Project